Azuriru/Pokemon-Showdown-Skin/README.md

 * Go to [Pokemon Showdown!](https://play.pokemonshowdown.com/)
 * Enable "Reshiram Skin" in the Extensions
 * Reload Pokemon Showdown! if the skin doesn't show.

+## Updates
+Usually, if I update this, updates won't show up for you.
+So here's what you do to set it to auto-update every time, all the time.
+* Open Reshiram Skin on Tampermonkey, you can do this by holding down CMD / Ctrl and clicking the switch for Reshiram Skin on Pokemon Showdown!
+* Go to Settings on the top right
+* Under General, set Config mode to "Advanced"
+* Scroll down to Externals and change the Update Interval to "always"